 After he explained this phenomenon to me, things started making a lot of sense.
 Now I realized how normal people were able to control their drinking.

 Furthermore, I realized that I not only was missing this “factory installed” alarm system, but I had actually wired my brain to have a completely opposite internal noise.

 Brain Research on Addiction

 Even if I had to wake up early for work in the morning, this would not stop me from getting drunk the day before.
-A normal person would have a drink or a couple of drinks, then the buzzards would go off and tell them they’ve had enough, and they would stop.
+A normal person would have a drink or a couple of drinks, then the buzzers would go off and tell them they’ve had enough, and they would stop.

-I would have a couple of drinks, and instead of hearing the buzzards go off telling me to stop because I had work early in the morning, it was like my brain was constantly saying “GOOOOOOOOOOOOO!!!!!!!!!”
+I would have a couple of drinks, and instead of hearing the buzzers go off telling me to stop because I had work early in the morning, it was like my brain was constantly saying “GOOOOOOOOOOOOO!!!!!!!!!”

 It was “go time,” and instead of putting on the brakes, I would hold my foot down on the accelerator and floor it.